Where to Stay in Dubai First Time: 8 BEST Areas

 Whilst Deira is still developing as a tourist destination, that’s not to say that it is without attractions of its own.
 The iconic Deira Clocktower is a hypermodern monument that you would never guess was designed and installed over half a century ago, long predating Dubai’s rapid expansion.

-Niche museums such as the Museum of the Poet Al Oqaili honor local artists and historical figures.
-Located on the narrow lanes on the edge of the Spice Souq, you can also see furniture, household items from the end of the 19th century.
+• the Museum of the Poet Al Oqaili, located on the narrow lanes on the edge of the Spice Souq, you can also see furniture, household items from the end of the 19th century.

 If you enjoy shopping, there are plenty of opportunities to do so here.
 In recent years, modern shopping malls have been built all over Deira, and there are also many more traditional souks (markets) to visit.